Different Types of Mutual Funds in India

 Q6.
 How Can I Redeem Mutual Fund Units?

-Ans- To redeem mutual fund units, access your investment account, select the fund, specify units or amount, confirm transaction, and receive proceeds in your bank account.
+Ans- To redeem mutual fund units, access your investment account, select the fund, specify units or amount, confirm the transaction, and receive proceeds in your bank account.

 Q7.
 What are the Different Modes of Investing in Mutual Funds?